petyaracz/Racz2024rules/Readme.md

 ‘sang’, in Table 6.
 Taken together, 16 relevant rules apply to the 104 verbs that our participant sees in the ESP task and the posttest.
 7 rules overlap: they apply to some verbs in both tasks.
 5 rules only apply to verbs in the ESP task.
-Following the MGL logic, whatever the participant learned about these verbs won’t carry over to the posttest.
+Following the rule-updating MGL logic, whatever the participant learned about these verbs won’t carry over to the posttest.
 4 rules only apply to verbs in the posttest.
 The participant didn’t learn anything new about these verbs.
 Unsurprisingly, the rules that overlap have much larger scopes (a mean of 789) than those which do not (a mean of 28).
 3 overlapping rules are regular, only 0 non-overlapping rule is regular.

 This suggests that whatever the participant learns about the regular rules will be far more influential in the posttest than what they learn